Charges sought against officer in death of Parsons K-9

 PARSONS, Kans. — Parsons Police, along with the Labette County Sheriff’s Office, are jointly seeking charges of animal cruelty against the officer in charge of K-9 Karim.

-In a joint statement issued by the two departments, officials say they have filed the paperwork with the Labette County Prosecutor’s office asking for the misdemeanor charge against Karim’s handler, officer Devin Wilson.
+In a joint statement issued by the two departments, officials say they have filed the paperwork with the Labette County Prosecutor’s office asking for the misdemeanor charge against Karim’s handler, officer Devin Wisdom.

 Services for Karim are still pending, but Parsons Police Chief, Robert Spinks, says their current focus “is on concluding the investigation comprehensively.”

-Officer Wilson is now on unpaid administrative leave pending the outcome of the case.
+Officer Wisdom is now on unpaid administrative leave pending the outcome of the case.